Engagement drivers

 Capacity

-Capacity is about the mental energy employees can bring to their job and the way that impacts their ability to prioritize, focus, and troubleshoot issues that may arise during the day.
-When it is low and employees are concerned about their capacity, this can signal a risk for burnout.
+Overall, capacity is about the mental energy employees can bring to their job and the way that impacts their ability to prioritize, focus, and troubleshoot issues that may arise during the day.

 What statements measure capacity?